ragdolldynamics/ragdoll-maya/docs/pages/floating-licence.md

 30 minutes is the default value (see below), which means that if the server goes down whilst an artist is using it, the solver will be disabled within 30 minutes.

-The duration can be adjusted, however it is a balance since the time is also how long it takes for the server to free a realise as a result of a Maya crash.
+The duration can be adjusted, however it is a balance since the time is also how long it takes for the server to *free* a lease as a result of a Maya crash.

 - See [What happens to a lease when Maya crashes?](#what-happens-to-a-lease-when-maya-crashes)